cs-chan/Deep-Plant/README.md

-# How Deep Learning Extracts and Learns Leaf Features for Plant Classification [(PDF)](http://cs-chan.com/doc/PR2017.pdf)
+# How Deep Learning Extracts and Learns Leaf Features for Plant Classification

 Released on 19 May 2017

 ## Description

+This is the implementation of our PR work with titled [How Deep Learning Extracts and Learns Leaf Features for Plant Classification](http://cs-chan.com/doc/PR2017.pdf).
 Our preliminary version of this work was presented earlier in ICIP2015 -- [Deep-plant: Plant identification with convolutional neural networks](http://cs-chan.com/doc/150608425v1.pdf).
 The present works adds to the initial version with novel hybrid global-local feature extraction models:

 * Late fusion